mtorre4580/splitPong/README.md

 # splitPong
-SplitPong game developed with libGDX, it is based on the classic arkanoid but allows playing with 2 players via bluetooh
+Game developed with libGDX, it is based on the classic arkanoid but allows playing with 2 players via bluetooh

 Apk: com.splitpong.apk